-Most aircraft require some form of electrical power to operate navigation-, taxi-, landing-, strobe lights, one or more COM and NAV radio's, transponder, intercom and other electronic systems.
+Most aircraft require some form of electrical power to operate navigation-, taxi-, landing-, strobe lights, one or more COM and NAV radio's, transponder, intercom and other advanced electronic system of your choice.
 The electrical system consist of a battery and an alternator or generator on older aircraft.
-All of this is connected through several meters (kilometers in large aircraft) of wire.
+All of this is connected through several meters (kilometers/ miles in large aircraft) of wire.

 Even for the private pilot it pays to have some basic knowledge of the electrical systems of his or her aircraft, which could be a life saver in case of an emergency where for example an alternator might fail during flight.

 Failure of the electrical system is not very common but does happen every now and then.
 Usually a blown fuse or circuit breaker popping indicating an momentarily overload on that device or circuit.

-When it happens, wait a minute before resetting the circuit breaker (they need to cool off first), should it pop again you can be sure that there IS a problem.
+When it happens, wait a minute or two before resetting the circuit breaker (they need to cool off first), should it pop again you can be sure that there IS a problem in that circuit.
 Do NOT reset it again.
 Keep your nose ready for any burning smell or smoke indicating an electrical fire in the cockpit.
 Removing electrical power should normally put out such a fire.
 And a precautionary landing at the nearest suitable airport would be the best action in this case.

 Never, ever replace a fuse with one of a higher rating, an electrical fire could be the result of this action.
 Fuses and circuit breakers are installed to protect the aircraft wiring in case of a short circuit in the attached equipment and they are rated to the length and thickness of the wires.
 By using a higher rating fuse or circuit breaker the wiring will become the weakest point and will burn out before the fuse or circuit breaker can do its job.

 Lead acid or gel batteries either last years or die very soon.
 With good service, regular cleaning of the connections and just keeping them charged and the electrolyte topped up they will serve you well.
 Normally batteries die when they are needed the most: during winter time.
-In low ambient temperatures batteries tend to loose much of their power even up to 50% of their rated capacity, making a winter start a more than interesting event.
+In low ambient temperatures below freezing point batteries tend to loose much of their power even up to 50% of their rated capacity, making a winter start a more than interesting event.
 And disappointing if the flight is cancelled due to this.

 To keep them active and alive, batteries need regular exercise, as in charge/discharge cycles.
 But do not discharge them too far, they might fail.
-Usually one of the six (12 volt) fails and the voltage gets no higher than about 10 volt.
+Usually one of the six (12 volt) fails and the voltage will get no higher than about 10 volt, unloaded.
 Which is a good indication that it needs replacement.
 Overcharging with too much current is also a recipe to kill them prematurely.

-Aircraft which are fully electric with systems as EFIS, flaps, propeller, fuel pumps, engine FADEC and maybe an AOA could run into serious trouble if provisions are not made for redundant electric systems as dual alternators, batteries and bus bars.
+Aircraft which are fully electric with systems as EFIS, flaps, propeller, fuel pumps, engine FADEC and maybe an AoA could run into serious trouble if provisions are not made for redundant electric systems as dual alternators, batteries and separate bus bars.

 This will show up on the ammeter as a higher than normal current.
 This could indicate a battery problem and an overheated battery (explosion danger) is a real possibility.
 Check the voltmeter to check for a faulty volt regulator.
 Momentarily switching off and on off the alternator could reset the problem for both a low and high current situation but do anticipate an early landing or a diversion to an alternate airport.

-Rotax four stroke engines use a separate regulator which converts the alternating current from the stator to a direct current at around 13.8 volts.
+Rotax four stroke engines use a separate regulator which converts the alternating current from the stator to a direct current with a voltage at around 13.8 volts.
 This device is usually very reliable but does fail every now and then.
 I have seen it fail twice in the last 20 years.
 Symptoms you might see are a high output voltage (>16 V) with a very high (>10 A) charge current to the battery.
 Shutdown the engine and inspect the regulator.

-Do regularly check (use the SADIE checks every 15 minutes during cruise flight) the electrical system (ammeter and or volts).
-If a fail is detected try to reset by switching the ALT switch off and on again, that might activate the alternator again.
+Do regularly check (use the SADIE checks every 15 minutes when in cruise flight) the electrical system (ammeter and/or volts).
+If a fail is detected try to reset by switching the ALT switch OFF and then ON again, that might re-activate the alternator again.
 If not: reduce the electrical load, prepare and make a precautionary landing on your alternate airport or one close-by.